Slaiiz/push_swap/README.md

 * -c  : Color.
 Combined with -f, give something colorful.
 * -g  : Game.
 Turn push_swap into a game, try and beat the algorithm!

-Compiled from home with the MinGW toolchain, that crap does not implicitly initialize static variables or I must be doing very wrong.
+Compiled from home with the MinGW toolchain, that crap does not implicitly initialize static variables or I must be doing something very wrong.